 Prepare the Pickle

-- Add mustard seeds, let it splutter and then add fenugreek seeds, curry leaves and asafoetida
+- Add mustard seeds, let it splutter and then add fenugreek seeds, curry leaves and asafoetida.
+Saute until fragrant.

 - Now if you feel the liquid is not enough for the mixture to come to BOIL, then add some more vinegar and let the mixture come to a boil.
 Do a taste test and adjust the salt before you switch it off.

 - Let it cool completely and transfer to a clean bottle with a dry spoon and store it away from moisture.

-- This pickle doesn't need refrigeration during any weather condition.
+- This pickle doesn't need refrigeration in any weather condition.
 I have tested in all seasons here.
-If you are not confident to leave it outside, you can keep it in the fridge and use.
+If you are not confident to leave it outside, you can keep it in the fridge and use it.